Nru Nsukka: Occupations

 The major occupation in Nru is farming, and trading.
-The area is also dominated by artisans who engage in various forms of handiworks such as blacksmithing in Amora in Ezema Nru, building works.
+The area is also dominated by artisans who engage in various forms of handiworks such as blacksmithing in Amorah in Ezema Nru, building works.

+Amorah village in Ezema Nru is the only village in Nru Nsukka that does blacksmithing.

 On the area of farming, the people of Edem Nru and some parts of Iheagu specialized in cattle rearing and sales.
 In addition, Nrunians also have academics and professionals in diverse fields.
 The community has produced just one professor Prof. Asadu Anija Charles Livinus.

 Education

 Some of the schools in Nru Nsukka.